Thursday, October 31, 2024

 I was tired when I got back from Lapakahi today.
 I had stopped at Aloha Burger for a keiki burger & also got a keiki size ice cream from Our Founding Farmers for lunch.
 When I got home I spent some time on my laptop replying to a bunch of emails from today that needed responses; that doesn't usually happen.
 It was like being back at work again!
 Auē!
 I nodded off towards the end I was so tired.
 I think part of it was being in the heat at Lapakahi; it really drains my energy.

 At any rate, for whatever reason, I decided to watch a ridiculous movie after my impromptu nap.
-And Under Paris popped up as the number one pick on Netflix.
+And Under Paris popped up as a number one pick on Netflix.
 The blurb said, "Hitting the Top 10 in 93 countries in its first week, this horror about a shark in the Seine is 'worthy of swimming in the wake of 'Jaws'" raves Variety."
 I assumed it would be about some very intelligent Great White like many of the other shark villain movies since Jaws so I was surprised to see a Mako when the shark finally appeared on screen; I thought it was just inaccurate shark footage until later in the movie when the protagonist identified it as a Mako.
 My bad for assuming it was going to be a Great White.

 Besides the shark developing very sophisticated organs in one generation, as well as extreme growth, parthenogenetic reproduction, & changing its reproductive strategy, it is also very intelligent & revenge-oriented.
 In the finale, as the military is trying to shoot the shark as it races down the Seine towards the ocean, they inadvertently hit some old World War II ordnance that is in the river, it explodes, setting off a chain reaction of explosions down the Seine, & a large wave comes racing upstream.
 Earlier in the movie they had alluded to locks on the Seine at the mouth, so I think they were implying the explosions blew the locks so now the sea is rushing in to Paris!
 At least the end of the movie shows Paris flooded so I assume that is what they were trying to convey.